yuzhimanhua/yuzhimanhua.github.io/index.md

 2024-12-09 Gave a talk at the [LoG 2024 Seattle Meetup](https://xiaoxinhe.github.io/log24-meetup-seattle).

 2024-11 Attended [EMNLP 2024](https://2024.emnlp.org) in Miami, FL (in person) to present our paper.

+2024-11-14 Honored to be selected as one of the Outstanding Reviewers by [EMNLP 2024](https://2024.emnlp.org)!

 2024-11-07 Gave a guest lecture at the University of Washington [[slides](talks/20241106.pdf)].